Johnnybar/top-github-repos/README.md

 **Fly.io**
 - I've used Fly.io before and it's worked well for me
 - Great for full-stack apps
-- Simple deployment process that actually debugs (and does it well)
+- Simple deployment process that also debugs (and does it well)

 ### Project Structure
 ```